 Engagement & Economic Value

-• Research has revealed that the economic impact of Dorset based arts organisation, Artsreach adds to public funding by an estimated 93%, particularly through the ‘volunteer multiple’ which adds time, commitment and expertise to arts administration in Dorset.
+• Research has shown that Artsreach, a Dorset-based arts organisation, enhances public funding by an estimated 93%.
+This significant impact is largely due to the ‘volunteer multiple,’ which brings additional time, commitment, and expertise to arts administration in Dorset.6

-• There are 11 competitive youth football leagues operating across Dorset.
-Five leagues for girls and six mixed leagues from under 12 to under 16s.
-There are also hundreds of youngsters playing in non-competitive leagues from under 7 through to under 1112.
+• There are 11 competitive youth football leagues operating across Dorset as well as hundreds of youngsters playing in non-competitive leagues9.

 Headline Figures

-Value of the arts and entertainment sectors of the Dorset economy4
+Value of the arts to the Dorset economy4

 76%